ChrisLoucaides/clean-code-notes/src/main/chapter_1_clean_code/Chapter 1.md

 We have all written bad code at some point in our lives.
 Again, the reason behind this is often that we are in a rush.
 Taking time to think about the code we write - making it human-readable will save time in the long run.

+## The Total Cost of Owning a Mess

+A team's productivity when working on a codebase over time will tend to fall due to the messiness of the code.

+In the beginning, teams will move fast, changes made will affect other areas of the codebase - requiring monkey-patching that needs to be understood.
+If this is not refactored, after applying this fix, technical debt increases, making code very hard to understand, especially in a few years time when new devs join the team.